-Mark Bookman (PhD student): Mark received his B.A. from Villanova University in Global Interdisciplinary Studies in 2014 prior to researching Buddhist Philosophy as a Fulbright Fellow in Japan.
-He received his M.A. in East Asian Languages and Civilizations from Penn in 2016, where he currently studies the history and politics of disability in Japan as a PhD student.
-When he is not working on his dissertation, “Politics, Prosthesis, and the Popular Imagination: 100 Years of Disability in Japan,” explores how ideas about accessibility have galvanized social movements and structured law, policy, fiction, and film in Japan over the last one-hundred years.
+Mark Bookman (PhD Candidate): Mark received his B.A. in Global Interdisciplinary Studies from Villanova University in 2014 prior to researching Buddhist Philosophy in Japan as a Fulbright Fellow.
+He earned his M.A. in East Asian Languages and Civilizations from the University of Pennsylvania in 2016, where he now studies the history and politics of disability in Japan as a PhD Candidate.
+Mark’s dissertation, “Politics, Prosthesis, and the Popular Imagination: 100 Years of Disability in Japan,” explores how ideas about accessibility have galvanized social movements and structured law, policy, fiction, and film in Japan over the last one-hundred years.
 He’s currently working at the University of Tokyo’s Research Center for Advanced Science and Technology as a Japan Foundation Research Fellow.
 For more about Mark, please see his website: bookmanresearch.com.

-John G. Grisafi (MA student): John is a second-year MA student who submatriculated from the BA program.
+John G. Grisafi (Alumni student): John is a recent graduate of MA (2018) and BA (2017) programs at Penn.
 For his BA, John double-majored in East Asian Languages & Civilizations (EALC) and World History.
-For his MA, he is majoring in EALC with a concentration in Korean Studies.
+For his MA, he majored in EALC with a concentration in Korean Studies.
 His research focuses on the history and politics of religion in Modern Korea, with an MA thesis on the religious policy and strategy of the U.S. military occupation of South Korea in the late 1940s.
-He plans to pursue a PhD in Korean Studies after graduating from Penn.
+He plans to pursue a PhD in Korean Studies.
 Before coming to Penn, John spent ten years in the U.S. Army as a Korean linguist and analyst.
-He studied the Korean language at the Defense Language Institute and served two tours of duty in Korea, totaling five years, as well as one tour in the Middle East.
+He studied the Korean language at the Defense Language Institute and served in Korea.
 It was his military experience which sparked his interest in Korea and started him on a career path focused on East Asia.
 John also worked as a writer and analyst for NK News, a website focused on North Korea.

 Ashley Liu (PhD student): Ashley Liu is a Ph.D. student whose research focuses on literary theory, narrative theory, theories of fiction, and the development of fiction in pre-modern China.
 She also studies pre-modern Chinese and Japanese poetry.
 She is currently working on a book chapter on factuality in pre-modern China to be published in Handbook of Narrative Factuality (Walter de Gruyter 2018) alongside leading narratologists.
 She is the founder of Asia Forum (www.asiaforum.club), an academic forum where users can publish and discuss Asia-related issues.